1. Introduction to this Policy

 3.1.2.
 “Personal Data”, “Data Controller” and “Data Processor” and “processing” shall have the meanings given under applicable Data Protection Law.

 3.2.
-For the purposes of the Data Protection Act 1998, we (Gems Agency Ltd) are a Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with Data Protection Law.
+For the purposes of the Data Protection Act 1998, we (Gems Casting Ltd) are a Data Controller and therefore we are responsible for, and control the processing of, your Personal Data in accordance with Data Protection Law.
 “Personal Data” has a legal definition but, in brief, it refers to information from which a living person can be identified.
 Such information must be protected in accordance with Data Protection Law.

 4. Information we may collect about you<